Ruth Mary Tristram: Botany

-Tristram became an expert on Plantago and was elected a fellow of the Linnean Society on 7 December 1911.
+Tristram was interested in botany from childhood, and came to the attention of other botanists in 1905 when she discovered an extended range for the flowering plant Holosteum umbellatum in Surrey, when it was thought to occur only in Suffolk and Norfolk.
+Tristram became an expert on Plantago and was elected a fellow of the Linnean Society on 7 December 1911, six years after the society first began admitting women.
+She was only twenty-five at the time of her election.
 She worked with E. G. Barker on Plantago with a plan to publish an account in for Cambridge British Flora.
 They published several papers together.
 Tristram was also a member of the Wild Flower Society.